-This past spring we changed a lot of hose bibbs that froze and broke over the past winter.
-This upcoming spring we would like to see that less of our customers start the new season with hose bibbs that froze and broke over the winter.
+This past spring, we changed a lot of hose bibbs that froze and broke over the past winter.
+This upcoming spring, we would like to see that fewer of our customers start the new season with hose bibbs that froze and broke over the winter.

-GLBC, as a general rule, only installs the frost free type, but seeing as many non-frost free ones out there we know most people instead install the non-free type hose spigots.
+GLBC, as a general rule, only installs the frost-free type, but seeing as there are many non-frost free ones out there, we know most people instead install the non-free type hose spigots.
 We consider this a best practice.

-But sometimes, if not treated properly the frost free hose bibbs will break as well.
-To properly winterize, the hose outside must be removed and the valve must be colose completely.
-That’s it, that simple.
+But sometimes, if not treated properly, the frost free hose bibbs will break as well.
+To properly winterize, the hose outside must be removed and the valve must be closed completely.
+That’s it!
+It’s that simple.

 We often see newly flipped houses where the builders did not follow code and installed the old style sill faucets.
-Why do the supply houses still sell the old style spigots if they are no longer allowed by Code?
-The old style spigots are still sold because it is still permissable to use the old style for boiler drains and equipment drains inside the house.
-Unfortunately many plumbers do not recognize the difference and since they are cheaper, they use the old style.
+Why do the supply houses still sell the old-style spigots if they are no longer allowed by Code?
+The old-style spigots are still sold because it is still permissible to use the old style for boiler drains and equipment drains inside the house.
+Unfortunately, many plumbers do not recognize the difference and since they are cheaper, they use the old style.

 “P2902.4.3 Hose connection.
 Sillcocks, hose bibbs, wall hydrants and other openings with a hose connection shall be protected by an atmospheric-type or pressure-type vacuum breaker or a permanently attached hose connection vacuum breaker.”

-This is part of what we install but the vacuum breaker is not included in the old style spiots.
+This is part of what we install, but the vacuum breaker is not included in the old style spigots.